dabrahams/Contracts/Contracts.md

 important part of its contract.
-We'll get to why that is in a moment, but in the meantime, if you're stuck with a language like C++ or Python that doesn't make you put error information in the signature, you have to find another way to make that available to client coders.
+We'll get to why that is in a moment, but in the meantime, if you're stuck with a language like C++ or Python that doesn't make you put error information in the signature, you have to find another way to document it for client coders.
 In those cases I normally have a policy that by default, anything can report an error, and say that operations that will never report errors must document that fact.